 Arina Ureche, General Manager, BRAT (Biroul Roman de Audit Transmedia)

-& Kimmo Kiviluoto, Managing Director, Syno International
+& Kimmo Kiviluoto, Chief Data Scientist, Syno International

 In this paper, we will describe the machine learning and research-based audience data and reporting solution developed by BRAT and Syno International.
 The solution covers over 210 sites in Romania including all major newspapers.
 It uses rich sets of contextual, behavioural and research data, is focused on real people not just cookies, and is well-aligned with current and up-coming privacy regulation.
 The results are used both for planning and trading purposes.